 University of Hawaii at Manoa Campus Map (website)

 An interactive, searchable map to find university buildings and retrieve detailed walking directions.
 A printable version of the UH campus map (PDF) is also available.

 Google Maps (website)

 A free service provided by Google, you can use the website to find walking, driving, and bus directions.
 Click “Get Directions” on the lefthand side of the page and enter your starting and destination addresses to get detailed directions and maps.
 See these tutorial videos for more how-to.

 General information about airport transportation (website)

-There are many transportation services available for you to choose from (including SpeediShuttle, pre-arranged ground transporation, taxi, city bus) that will take you from the Honolulu International Airport (HNL) to the East-West Center.
+There are many transportation services available for you to choose from (including SpeediShuttle, pre-arranged ground transportation, taxi, city bus) that will take you from the Honolulu International Airport (HNL), aka Daniel K. Inouye International Airport to the East-West Center.
 The EWC is approximately 9 miles away (20-30 minutes by car).